wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/project-test-process/includes/2-planning.md

 ## Deployment planning

 The deployment of a solution will go more smoothly with some preliminary planning.
-The deployment plan consists of a number of activities to ensure successful deployment of the solution: The deployment plan will vary on a case by case basis but a deployment plan can include:
+The deployment plan consists of many activities to ensure successful deployment of the solution: The deployment plan will vary on a case by case basis but a deployment plan can include:

 - Environment setup
 - Types of Testing
-- End User Training
+- End-User Training
 - Data Migration
 - Rollout strategy
 - Support during deployment